 You can also understand wind speed by the color of the chart.
 The colors are the same as everywhere in Windy.app: blue is 0 m/s, green — 5 m/s, yellow — 10 m/s, red — 15 m/s, pink — 20 m/s and purple is 25 m/s.
 Learn more about these colors in an article in Windy.app blog.

 Look at this colorful mount!
 This means that the wind in Tokyo, Japan, blows twice as fast as in Oakland (12 m/s).
 That's why the chart is yellow:

 The dotted line on the graph is wind gusts (also measured in meters per second).
 It can be or not, depending on the weather situation.

 The direction of the wind indicated by the arrows at the bottom of the screen:

-1. Click on the nearest or favorite spot on the Home Screen, or find it through a search or a Wind and Precipitation Map.
+Click on the nearest or favorite spot on the Home Screen, or find it through a search or a Wind and Precipitation Map.
 Then, scroll the screen to the end to see a list of weather stations near the spot — usually, there are three stations.